AlanFord/ZapMeNot/docsrc/source/index.rst

 About
 -----

-`ZapMeNot` is a Python library for photon buildup factor shielding calculations
+`ZapMeNot` is a Python library of functions for point-kernel photon shielding analyses.

 .. toctree::
    :maxdepth: 1